Menu

 Breakfast, Dinner

-After breakfast, your 2023 White Christmas Tour of Japan concludes.
-You can leave Japan from one of two Tokyo's international airport, or stay in Japan a little longer.
-We will be delighted to plan your personal post-tour extension to show you a different part of Japan.
-Please see our Extension Model Itineraries for inspirations.
+After breakfast, your 2025 White Christmas Tour of Japan concludes.
+You can fly out of Sapporo or stay in Japan a little longer.
+We will be delighted to make arrangements for your personal transfer whether it is a flight to Tokyo, an extra stay in Hokkaido or travel to a different part of Japan.
+Please see our Extension Model Itineraries for inspiration.

 Breakfast